United States Football League (2022–2023): USFL–XFL merger

 On June 27, 2023, President of Football Operations Daryl Johnston confirmed in an interview that the league will return for the 2024 season.
 Discussions between USFL and XFL for a potential merger began in July.
 On September 19, 2023, Axios reported that discussions had advanced far enough that a merger was possible before each league's 2024 season.
 On September 28, 2023, the USFL and XFL announced their intent to merge.
 The merger would require regulatory approval, which was granted November 30.
 The merger was formally announced December 31.

 The four teams that survived the merger continued to play in the USFL Conference of the UFL in 2024 and 2025.
 On July 23, 2025, unconfirmed reports indicated that the USFL Conference was being dismantled as all four of its teams were being slated for relocation to markets that were mostly not USFL markets.
 Those markets had been, other than Michigan, among the lowest-attended in the UFL in 2025, while Michigan, though it had made strong gains in 2025, faced exceptionally high venue costs.
 The UFL neither confirmed nor denied the reports, describing it as "unauthorized speculation."
+Michigan and Memphis would indeed not survive to play the 2026 UFL season.
+Birmingham and Houston would survive to play the 2026 season but would both be disbanded afterward, with Birmingham's closure blamed on dissatisfaction with a stadium oversized for incoming owner Mike Repole's vision, and Houston's due to the constant instability in team identity over the course of the team's existence.
+By then, the UFL had dismissed Daryl Johnston from his position and moved league operations back to the XFL's headquarters closer to Repole's home base in New York, under the XFL's legal identity.

 Teams

 The league announced the 2022 season will be played "with a minimum of eight teams."
 In addition to obtaining the rights to the USFL name and logo, the new league has obtained the rights to the aforementioned former league's team names including the Los Angeles Express, Chicago Blitz, Tampa Bay Bandits, and Houston Gamblers.
 Additionally, the Generals rights are owned by The Spring League, another Woods entity.
 Since its original announcement, the USFL had purchased more trademarks including new team names like the Birmingham Stallions, Jacksonville Bulls, and Portland Breakers, and variations on the already existing trademarks.

-Eight teams were announced on November 22, 2021, all feature the names and colors of USFL teams that existed in 1984: Michigan Panthers, New Jersey Generals, Philadelphia Stars and Pittsburgh Maulers in the North Division and Birmingham Stallions, Houston Gamblers, New Orleans Breakers and Tampa Bay Bandits in the South Division.
+Eight teams were announced on November 22, 2021, all featuring the names and colors of USFL teams that existed in 1984: Michigan Panthers, New Jersey Generals, Philadelphia Stars and Pittsburgh Maulers in the North Division and Birmingham Stallions, Houston Gamblers, New Orleans Breakers and Tampa Bay Bandits in the South Division.
 The Bandits were replaced in the 2023 season by the Memphis Showboats, in conjunction with the league agreement to play at Simmons Bank Liberty Stadium.